ninjeanne/datastorm/Technologies/README.md

  * compatible to a variety of data sources (csv files, SaaS data sources, file sources or relational data sources like Amazon Athena, Amazon Redshift, Amazon S3)

 ## Conclusion
 By comparing all the pros and cons concerning our problem statement, we decided to use Amazon Quicksight.
-The connection to the other web services is the easiest solution, it is well-documented, and we will rely on only one set of products: Amazon.
+A connection to other web services takes less effort, QuickSight is well-documented, and we will rely on only one set of products: Amazon.

 ### Amazon DynamoDB
 * We experienced massive loading times from S3 to Athena